impresso/newsagency-classification/README.md

-## Detection of News Agency Releases in Historical Newspapers
+# Detection of News Agency Releases in Historical Newspapers

-This repository contains the code related to the master thesis of Lea Marxen on the detection and study of news agency mentions in historical news articles from the _impresso_ corpus ([MA Thesis Report](https://infoscience.epfl.ch/record/305129?&ln=en)).
+This repository contains the code related to the master thesis of Lea Marxen on the detection and study of news agency mentions in historical news articles from the _impresso_ corpus (see also the thesis report [Where Did the News come from?](https://infoscience.epfl.ch/record/305129?&ln=en)).

 The project was carried out in the spring semester of 2023 under the supervision of Maud Ehrmann, Emanuela Boros and Marten Düring.